 When it comes to physical reasons, pre-existing medical conditions can be to blame, as well as some medications, like those for depression or regulating blood pressure.
 There can also be a hormonal imbalance, like low estrogen.
-Women can experience low estrogen at many times in life, specifically during menopause, after childbirth, or during breastfeeding.
+Women can experience low estrogen many times in life, specifically during menopause, after childbirth, or during breastfeeding.
 Psychological issues can be at play, as well.
-Mental health issues and long term stress can add to sexual dysfunction.
+Mental health issues and long-term stress can add to sexual dysfunction.

-What should happen in a stressful situation is the body releases cortisol, we get out of the stressful event, and the cortisol levels go down.
+What should happen in a stressful situation is: the body releases cortisol, we get out of the stressful event, and the cortisol levels go down.
 If you are constantly feeling stress, however, cortisol levels will stay high to try and combat that stress, and that can lead to chronic stress and anxiety.

 This is where ashwagandha comes in.
 This adaptogenic herb can help decrease cortisol in the blood, helping you to get out of a constant “fight or flight” feeling.
 This can help to reduce feelings of chronic stress, restlessness, and emotional discomfort.

-However, does this common idiom have truth?
+However, does this common idiom have any truth?
 As it turns out, researchers have looked into this, and yes, stress can cause our beautiful locks to turn gray.

 Stem cells in the hair follicle are what hold the pigment for hair color.
 Stress can cause the release of norepinephrine, which makes the stem cells activate excessively, sending them out faster than usual to the hair follicle and out into the skin.
 Unfortunately, there are a set amount of stem cells in the hair follicle.
 If there are no stem cells with pigment to color the hair, you are left with gray.

-So, what is a woman to do, if she wants to slow the gray hairs that start popping out?
+So, what is a woman to do if she wants to slow the gray hairs that start popping out?
 You could try adding ashwagandha to your daily routine.
 As we have learned, ashwagandha protects the body from stress, which will also provide protection to the hair follicles.
 Ashwagandha is also high in antioxidant properties that may slow the aging process.

-Ashwagandha is also an antioxidant, which plays a large role in overall health of the body.
+Ashwagandha is also an antioxidant, which plays a large role in the overall health of the body.
 Antioxidants protect against free radicals and oxidative stress.
 Free radicals are oxygen molecules with unpaired electrons.
 These electrons need to be paired, so the molecules look for another molecule to attach to, causing oxidative stress.

 While free radicals are a natural byproduct of some bodily functions, like digestion and immune defense, they can also be caused by things like stress, smoking, pollutants, and overly processed or sugary foods.

-When the proportion of antioxidants and free radicals gets off balance, it may cause negative effects on heart health, mental health, eye health, and can cause inflammation.
+When the proportion of antioxidants and free radicals gets off balance, it may cause negative effects on heart health, mental health, and eye health, and can cause inflammation.